gustavo-vm/serverless-text-embeddings-inference/README.md

 # Serverless LLM - Text Embeddings Inference

 This is a proof-of-concept (PoC) where I adapted TEI (Text Embedding Inference) framework to run as a serverless application in AWS Lambda.
-You can find more information about this project here.
+You can find more information about this project [HERE](https://gustavo-vieira-m.medium.com/serverless-llm-como-fazer-muito-com-pouco-cb45dd86d6e4).

 ## Results